pump-io/pump.io/CONTRIBUTING.md

 * Send patches via Pull Request (or, less preferably, emailed to <alex@strugee.net>)
 * See [HACKING.md][] for more guidelines

+Please be aware that you need npm 5 to work on pump.io.

 Need a more detailed explanation, or aren't sure how to start?
 See [CONTRIBUTING_CODE.md][].

 ## Issues